Borbaad (2025 film)

 The film was reportedly scheduled to begin in late August or September 2024.
 However, filming was delayed due to the anti-discrimination student movement in Bangladesh during July and August.
 After a delay of almost a month, principal photography finally began on October 20, 2024, at Ellora Studios in Mumbai, India.
-Made with a BDT15–BDT18 crore production budget, the film is one the most expensive Bangladeshi film ever-made.
-Shakib Khan and Idhika Paul in their second collaboration following the success of Priyotoma (2023), which became the second highest grossing Bangladeshi film of all time.
-This marks the first collaboration between Khan and Jisshu Sengupta, who has made his comeback to Bangladeshi cinema after nearly 23 years; having previously appeared in the 2002 film Moner Majhe Tumi.
+It brings together Shakib Khan and Idhika Paul in their second collaboration following the success of Priyotoma (2023), which became the second highest grossing Bangladeshi film of all time.
+This also marks the first collaboration between Khan and Jisshu Sengupta, who has made his comeback to Bangladeshi cinema after nearly 23 years; having previously appeared in the 2002 film Moner Majhe Tumi.
+Made with a BDT15–BDT18 crore production budget, the film is one of the most expensive Bangladeshi film ever-made.